matteofuzz/spree_contrassegno/README.md

 1-3-stable branch: tesed with  Spree 1-3-stable

-ATTENTION!
-This extension override order state machine !!!
-(I must find out another way...)

-Payment with contrassegno, direct payment to courier, incorporate his own compute method, at the moment only percentual on total order with a minimum import.
+Payment with contrassegno, direct payment to courier, incorporate his own compute method, at the moment only percent on total order with a minimum import.
 In admin / payments add the payment.
 In checkout at payment step the additional cost of contrassegno will be shown.